Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-Bidirected input graphs have been studied in the context of radio and ad hoc wireless networks~\mbox{\cite{chen1989strongly,ramanathan2000topology, wang2008approximate,lam2015dual}}.
+Bidirected input graphs have been studied in the context of radio and ad-hoc wireless networks~\cite{chen1989strongly,ramanathan2000topology, wang2008approximate,lam2015dual}.
 In the \pname{Power Assignment} problem, nodes of a given bidirected network need to be activated in order to induce a network satisfying some connectivity condition.
-For instance in~\cite{chen1989strongly}, the problem of finding a strongly connected network is considered, but also other settings such as $2$-(edge)-connectivity~\cite{wang2008approximate} or $k$-(edge)-connectivity~\cite{lam2015dual} have been studied.
+For instance in~\cite{chen1989strongly}, the problem of finding a strongly connected network is considered, but also other settings such as $2$-(vertex/edge)-connectivity~\cite{wang2008approximate} or $k$-(vertex/edge)-connectivity~\cite{lam2015dual} have been studied.